-We are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act and the rules and regulations of Nasdaq Global Market.
-The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal controls over financial reporting.
-Commencing with the year ending December 31, 2019, we must perform system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting in our Annual Report on Form 10-K for that year, as required by Section 404 of the Sarbanes-Oxley Act, or Section 404.
-This will require that we incur substantial additional professional fees and internal costs to expand our accounting and finance functions and that we expend significant management efforts.
+We are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act and the rules and regulations of the Nasdaq Global Market.
+The Sarbanes-Oxley Act Section 404 requires companies to: (i) annually document and assess the effectiveness of internal controls over financial reporting (called Section 404(a)); and (ii) external auditors to opine of the company's internal controls (called Section 404(b)).
+Material weaknesses in internal controls have to be disclosed in the registration statement and future SEC reports.
+As an emerging growth company, we are currently exempt from the requirements of Section 404(b).
+We are however required to comply with the requirements of Section 404(a) beginning on our Annual Report on Form 10-K for the year ending December 31, 2019.
+As such, annually, we must perform system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting in our Annual Report on Form 10-K for that year.
+Further, when we are no longer an emerging growth company, we are required to have our auditors opine on our assessment of the effectiveness of our internal controls over financial reporting.
+This requires us to incur substantial additional professional fees and internal costs to expand our accounting and finance functions and that we expend significant management efforts.
 As a result, we may experience difficulty in producing accurate financial statements in a timely manner.